faozziyyah/faozziyyah/README.md

 ### 💬 Ask me about ...
-  UI/UX Design and front-end development 📱💻
+  UI/UX Design and software development 📱💻

 ### 📫 How to reach me: ...